 Access the new OED Online free and from home using your local library’s subscription.
 Nearly every public library in the United Kingdom now subscribes to the OED.
 Remote access means you can log-in at home—or anywhere at any time—using your library membership number.
 Find out more.

-The OED is also available worldwide via the libraries of universities, colleges, schools, and others institutions.
+The OED is also available worldwide via the libraries of universities, colleges, schools, and other institutions.
 We offer 30-day trials of the OED Online for non-subscribing institutions as well as personal subscriptions to the OED.

 Sign up to ‘Word of the Day’